 The South Dakota Board of Bar Examiners does not require undergraduate education before law school.
 The Board does, however, demand that your law degree comes from a law school accredited by the American Bar Association (ABA).
 Because all ABA-accredited law schools require you to have a bachelor’s degree upon entrance, it follows that, in order to become a member of the South Dakota bar, you must first obtain a bachelor’s degree.

 Any ABA-accredited law institution demands that your undergraduate degree is from a school that is accredited.
 In order to be recognized as valid, your school should be accredited by a national or regional accreditation organization listed with the U.S. Department of Education.

 Requirements and Standards

-You are not obligated to take any certain courses, minors or majors in undergraduate school.
-Advisors suggest that you take coursework that fulfills, challenges and interests you.
-This may be in any area, although some courses tend to lend themselves well to later law study.
+You are not obligated to take any certain courses, minors, or majors in undergraduate school.
+Advisors suggest that you take coursework that fulfills, challenges, and interests you.
+This may be in any area, although some courses tend to lend themselves well to later law studies.
 These include political science, philosophy, communications, economics, history, and business courses.

 You must graduate with a bachelor’s degree in arts or sciences prior to entering an ABA-accredited law school.
 The major you choose is irrelevant.

 Once undergraduate education is completed, you may apply to take the LSAT or Law School Admission Test.
 The Law School Admission Council (LSAC) administers this test at centers across the country.